rochacbruno/impedimenta/django/notes.markdown

 When django receives a request for a web page, it imports `ROOT_URLCONF` (by convention, `<project_name>.urls.py`) and evaluates `urlpatterns`.
-If a match is found, the appropriate view (just a function) is called.
+If a match is found, the appropriate "view" function is called.

-    # If the regex matches, views.hello will be called.
+    # If the regex matches, views.hello will be called, not hello.
     urlpatterns = patterns('views',
         url(r'^hello/$', hello),
     )